Table of Contents

 Provide connection details:

-For authentication method, I will be using No Authentication
+For authentication method, I will be using No Authentication as shown below:

-And click Finish
+And click Finish.
+That's it.

 Now, you'll notice the Connections tab on the right side of the studio.